[about me] [powered by lisp] [... Viewable With Any Browser ...] [written with vi]

 cooling

 Remove the loaves from the oven.
 Let them sit for about 10 minutes.
 Then turn them out of the baking pans.
 Let them sit for at least an hour.
-If it's more convenient for you to return to the loaves two or three hours later instead of one hour, that's fine.
+You can actually let them sit for several hours before slicing, if you want to take a nap.
+A nap is highly recommended.

 slicing